sbardian/react-fullpage-accordion/README.md

 # Full page (or set height) fancy React accordion

-## After doing [Javascript 30](https://javascript30.com/) by Wes Bos, I decided to make his accordion (from lesson 5) a React component!
+## After doing [Javascript 30](https://javascript30.com/) by Wes Bos, I decided to make his accordion (from lesson 5) a React component, with some tweaks!
 Enjoy.

-### Note: Your React application will need to handle importing `.css` files (e.g. `css-loader` if using `webpack`).
+> Your React application will need to handle importing `.css` files (e.g. `css-loader` if using `webpack`), if you care to use the provided/default CSS.

-### Node: You will need to set any parent elemnts height to 100% and not pass a height prop, if you wish to have a fullpage accordion.
+> You will need to set any parent elemnts height to 100% or 100vh, and not pass a height prop, if you wish to have a fullpage accordion.

 CodeSandbox [Demo](https://codesandbox.io/s/r7v9zlrp6n)